*This article about creating a culture of listening is part of our new series about…

 Do this by completing a business impact analysis (BIA) and use as many available resources as possible to draw your conclusions.
 If the impact is largely financially focused, your accounting software is a valuable resource.
-You can draw reports, evaluate cash flow, and rework budgets.
+You can draw reports to evaluate your cash flow and rework budgets accordingly.
 If the focus is on reputational damage, social media analytics and marketing stats will provide insight into how you can move forward.

 The impact may have more than one focus, so it’s important to get honest buy-in from all stakeholders to assess potential outcomes.